Vienna swimming pool rape

 On 2 December 2015, at the Theresienbad swimming pool in the Austrian capital Vienna, a 10-year-old boy was raped.
 The perpetrator, a 20-year-old Iraqi refugee who had arrived in the country two months earlier, claimed that he was motivated by not having sex for four months.

 The crime became public knowledge in February 2016, and in June the man was sentenced to a minimum six years in jail.
 In October, the Supreme Court of Austria overturned his rape conviction and ordered a retrial.
 At the retrial his sentence was increased to 7 years.
 In May 2017, the man's sentence was reduced to four years.

 The crime was one of several at the time which led to anti-refugee sentiment in Austria, and the overturning of the original conviction was condemned by Russian president Vladimir Putin.

 Background

 The perpetrator, identified as Amir A., was born in Iraq, where he worked as a taxi driver.
-He had emigrated via Baghdad in search of work in Europe, intending to travel to Sweden, but after being stopped from further travel through Hamburg, Germany, he made his way to Austria in September 2015.
+In 2013, he emigrated via Baghdad in search of work in Europe, intending to travel to Sweden, but after being stopped from further travel through Hamburg, Germany, he made his way to Austria in September 2015.
 A. was married and intended to bring his wife and daughter over at a later date.
+A. also stated that despite his marriage, he regularly had sexual encounters with men while still in Iraq, bribing local authorities to avoid prosecution for homosexuality.

 The victim, identified by the alias "Goran", was born in Vienna as the son of Serbian refugees.